KofiFloki/alx-backend-javascript/README.md

 7-getBudgetObject.js contains a script that meets the following requirements.

+For the code below, modify the following function’s budget object to simply use the keyname instead.
 For the code below, modify the following function’s budget object to simply use the keyname instead. export default function getBudgetObject(income, gdp, capita) {
   const budget = {
     income: income,